garden-io/garden/docs/overview/use-cases.md

 And as with the other use cases, Garden’s caching ensures dev environments are spun up fast.

 If you worry your laptop may catch fire next time you run `docker compose up`, remote environments might be for you.

+To learn more, check out [this team](https://garden.io/blog/kubernetes-automation) is using Garden to empower developers on K8s.

 ## Hybrid environments